-Greenhouses and poly tunnels of every scale, design, technological level are cropping up everywhere, as growers around the globe discover the many advantages of protected culture.
-Of the many benefits of greenhouse culture, those topping the list include year-round production, better yield and quality, and protection from adverse weather and pathogens such as early and late blight.
+Greenhouses and poly tunnels of every scale, design, and technological level are cropping up everywhere, as growers around the globe discover the advantages of protected culture.
+Of the many benefits of greenhouse culture, season extension, better yield and quality, and protection from adverse weather and pathogens such as early and late blight top the list.

-Growing within a protected environment does carry its own set of challenges, however, including increased risk of diseases specific to the greenhouse conditions, such as leaf mold.
-Crops need to do particularly well to deserve placement in the valuable real estate of a greenhouse or hoophouse.
+Growing within a protected environment does carry its own set of challenges, however, including limited space, more intensive plant maintenance, and increased risk of diseases specific to greenhouse conditions, such as leaf mold.
+Crops need to perform particularly well to deserve placement in the valuable real estate of a greenhouse or hoophouse.

 Johnny's research team conducts variety trials at our research farm in Albion, Maine, and in cooperation with growers and university researchers across the globe.